St. Anns Bank MPA

-St. Anns Bank Area of Interest (AOI) is located east of Cape Breton.
-It includes most of St. Anns Bank, Scatarie Bank, and a portion of the Laurentian Slope and Channel.
-The area is approximately 4,363 km2.
+The St. Anns Bank Marine Protected Area designation under the Oceans Act was announced on June 8, 2017.
+It is located east of Cape Breton, and includes most of St. Anns Bank, Scatarie Bank, and a portion of the Laurentian Slope and Channel.
+The area is 4,364 km2.

-St. Anns Bank is a unique habitat on the inner Scotian Shelf and has the highest annual sea surface temperature range on the Scotian Shelf, with distinctive features within the site (Big Shoal, Scatarie Bank, and high relief areas).
+St. Anns Bank is an exceptional habitat on the inner Scotian Shelf.
+It has the highest annual sea surface temperature range on the Scotian Shelf, and distinctive sea floor features within the site (Big Shoal, Scatarie Bank, and areas of high relief).

 St. Anns Bank is part of a migration corridor for fish and marine mammals moving in and out of the Gulf of St. Lawrence and St. Lawrence Estuary, ranging from small forage fish like herring and mackerel, to the immense blue whale.
 It is an overwintering area for the Sydney Bight and southern Gulf of St. Lawrence populations of Atlantic cod.

 The area is an important habitat for several commercial species (e.g. redfish and halibut) and non-commercial species (e.g. sponges and sea pens).
 It is also important for threatened, endangered and depleted species, such as Atlantic wolffish (Special Concern, Species at Risk Act), Atlantic cod, redfish, white hake and American plaice.
 St. Anns Bank is also part of an important summer feeding area for the Leatherback Turtle, listed as endangered under the SARA.